 Since 1845, NUI Galway has been sharing the highest quality teaching and research with Ireland and the world.
 Find out what makes our University so special – from our distinguished history to the latest news and campus developments.

 NUI Galway has earned international recognition as a research-led university with a commitment to top quality teaching across a range of key areas of expertise.

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-- Ownership of the mentoring process rests with the mentee and s/he drives the mentoring agenda.
-The mentee is responsible for initiating contact with the mentor.
+- Ownership of the mentoring process rests with the mentee and they drive the mentoring agenda.

 - The mentor relationship is confidential.
 Discussions between the mentor and mentee must not be divulged to a third party without the agreement of both parties.